 An increase in unemployment often leads to a spike in the unsheltered population.
 Cities throughout the United States were already seeing these impacts, and the effects of the Covid-19 pandemic compounds the issue.
 Homeless individuals often lack the resources to properly dispose of trash and waste, much of this ends up in our waterways.
 The Foothill Conservancy has long been concerned about threats to water quality from homeless encampments, as well as ensuring equitable access to proper hygiene supplies and clean water.
 We have not let the pandemic slow us down.
 In fact, the increase has motivated us to action.
-Earlier in 2020, we formed the Homeless Engagement Team to map, study, and address the potential harm to water quality related to waste along waterways in Amador and Calaveras counties.
+Earlier in 2020, we formed the Watershed Protection Alliance to map, study, and address the potential harm to water quality related to waste along waterways in Amador and Calaveras counties.

 The Team has identified several goals: